-This management action proposes to progress recommended priority actions 2, 4 and 7 for Precincts 4, 5 and 6 from Table E3 in the Sandy Point / Conroy Park Foreshore Erosion and Drainage Management Plan (Whitehead and Assoc., 2018), including:
+This management action proposes to progress the necessary investigations and develop detailed designs to support the future implementation of the recommended priority actions 2, 4 and 7 for Precincts 4, 5 and 6 from Table E3 in the Sandy Point / Conroy Park Foreshore Erosion and Drainage Management Plan (Whitehead and Assoc., 2018).
+The relevant priority actions in the Management Plan are:

 - Priority action 2 Construct robust revetment in Precinct 5.
 This would require removal of all unauthorised access ways and boat ramps to ensure the integrity of the revetment and minimise risk from wave overtopping.
-Some reclamation may be required; - Priority action 4 Demolish foreshore protection and re-construct revetment in Precinct 4; and - Priority action 7 Replace existing foreshore protection works with a new, continuous revetment in Precinct 6.
-This would require removal of all unauthorised access ways and boat ramps to ensure the integrity of the revetment.
-No work is proposed for the existing groyne.
+Some reclamation may be required; - Priority action 4 Demolish foreshore protection and re-construct revetment in Precinct 4; and